Houdini 19.5 Nodes Dynamics nodes

 Since 19.5

 This node is used together with Agent Look At, which defines the available look at targets.
-This node selects and tracks the agent’s look at target and adjusts the skeleton, so the head or eye joints look at the target.
+This node selects and tracks the agent’s look at target and adjusts the skeleton so that the head or eye joints look at the target.

-Define the adjusted joints with Agent Prep.
-This node adjusts the spine from the Lower Back to the Head joint, and you can also rotate the optional Eye joints.
+Define the joints to be adjusted with Agent Prep.
+Agent Prep adjusts the spine from the Lower Back to the Head joint, and also allows you to rotate the optional Eye joints.

 Parameters